 A graduate of Oxford University, England, in 1989, Tim Berners-Lee invented the World Wide Web, an internet-based hypermedia initiative for global information sharing while at CERN, the European Particle Physics Laboratory.
 He wrote the first web client and server in 1990.
 His specifications of URIs, HTTP and HTML were refined as Web technology spread.

 He is the 3COM Founders Professor of Engineering in the School of Engineering with a joint appointment in the Department of Electrical Engineering and Computer Science at the Laboratory for Computer Science and Artificial Intelligence (CSAIL) at the Massachusetts Institute of Technology (MIT) where he also heads the Decentralized Information Group (DIG).
-He is also a Professor in the Computer Science Department at the University of Southampton, UK....
+He is also a Professor in the Computer Science Department at the University...
 Read More.

 Sharon is a co-founder and the Chief Operating Officer at Path Intelligence.
 She is responsible for strategy and product development and has assisted Path Intelligence to develop their two flagship products FootPath and QPath.

 Sharon is originally from New Zealand but completed her MBA at MIT where she became exposed to the idea of ‘reality mining’.
 Sharon and her co-founders saw the potential in marrying the techniques being developed in the reality mining space with the innovations and flexibility of another great MIT idea, software defined radio on off-the-shelf hardware.